How to form an LLC in New Jersey

 • Dispute resolution mechanisms and dissolution procedures

-For single-member LLCs, an Operating Agreement demonstrates business separation from personal affairs, strengthening liability protection.
+For single-member LLCs, an operating agreement demonstrates business separation from personal affairs, strengthening liability protection.
 Multi-member LLCs especially benefit from written agreements preventing costly disputes over ownership, management decisions, and financial distributions.

 Step 5: Obtain required licenses and permits